 6 Core Competencies

-The six core competencies that Brooks says every writer needs to understand are:
+The six core competencies in Story Engineering that every writer needs to understand are:

 - story structure